Hitchin: Association Football

 Hitchin Town F.C. was established in 1865 and later reformed in 1928.
 It is one of only three clubs who competed in the inaugural FA Cup, paying the then £25 entry fee (£2,892 in 2019 adjusted for inflation), and continue to compete.
 They claim to be the second oldest club in English football, but some dispute this due to the reformation in the 1920s.

 The side currently compete in the Southern League Premier Division Central, the seventh tier of English football.
 The club play at 4,554-capacity ground Top Field, in the north of the town, and came close to achieving promotion in the late 2010s, but have recently come into a more troubled spell.

 Their highlights include wins in the F.A.
 Cup against higher ranked sides Hereford United in 1994 and Bristol Rovers in 1995 during which period they developed a reputation for "giant-killing".

 The side count Hitchin-born England international Jack Wilshere among their supporters.
-Wilshire studied at the Priory School in the town and now runs a youth scheme called the Jack Wilshere Soccer School.
+Wilshere studied at the Priory School in the town and now runs a youth scheme called the Jack Wilshere Soccer School.

 The club were featured by Sky Sports during their coverage of Non-League Day 2019 (taking place on 12 October each year), with the broadcaster following the match day experience at the club.

 Other sports

-Hitchin is also home to Blueharts Hockey Club, a leading club since 1946, with 7 men's teams and 7 women's team plus a thriving junior section.
-It also houses Hitchin Cricket Club, which has been an important cricket club within the area since 1866.
+Hitchin is also home to Blueharts Hockey Club, a leading club since 1946, with 7 men's teams and 7 women's teams plus a thriving junior section.
+It also houses Hitchin Cricket Club, which has been an important cricket club in the area since 1866.

-Hitchin Swimming Club are based locally and competes at local, county and regional level.
+Hitchin Swimming Club is based locally and competes at local, county and regional level.

 The Hitchin Nomads Cycling Club, which caters for many competitive and non-competitive cycling disciplines, was formed in the town in 1931.
 It is affiliated to British Cycling, the Cyclists' Touring Club, Cycling time trials and local cycling associations.
 Notable former members include pre-eminent cycling travel writer Harold Briercliffe and Max Pendleton, father of Olympic gold-medallist and track cycling World Champion Victoria Pendleton.

 Formed in 2003 and known as FVS TRI until November 2009, Team Trisports is a Hitchin-based triathlon club.
-In addition to triathlon, the club an England Athletics and British Cycling affiliate.
+In addition to triathlon, the club is an England Athletics and British Cycling affiliate.

 Hitchin Running Club was formed in 2008 and is one of the most popular clubs in the town.
 They enjoy a large fan base and many local people of all abilities take part in the social activities.
 They are based at the rugby club and are a not for profit organisation.